-Uber Passengers Handbook – What to Do If an Accident Occurs While You’re Riding in One?
+Uber Passengers’ Handbook – What To Do If An Accident Occurs While You’re Riding In One?

 In recent years, rideshare programs like Uber and Lyft have become hugely popular.
 Most Californians have used a rideshare service at some point, and many will continue to use these convenient services again and again.
-But what happens when an Uber or Lyft is involved in a car accident?
+However, what happens when an Uber or Lyft is involved in a car accident?

-How Do Rideshare Apps – Like Uber, Actually Work?
+How Do Rideshare Apps – Like Uber Actually Work?

 Uber and Lyft are companies that run mobile apps to connect freelance drivers with people needing rides.